 10a.
-Hold the serter steady against your cleaned insertion site, without pushing the serter too deeply into your skin.
+Hold the serter steady against the cleaned insertion site, without pushing the serter too deeply into the skin.

-Note: Failing to hold the serter securely flat against your body during insertion may let the serter spring back after pressing the buttons, and result in improper insertion of the sensor.
+Note: Failing to hold the serter securely flat against the body during insertion may let the serter spring back after pressing the buttons, and result in improper insertion of the sensor.

 10b-10c.
-Press and release the bump on both buttons at the same time, while holding the serter flat against your body.
+Press and release the bump on both buttons at the same time, while holding the serter flat against the body.

 10d.
-Continue holding the serter flat against your body for at least five seconds to let the adhesive stick to your skin.
+Continue holding the serter flat against the body for at least five seconds to let the adhesive stick to the skin.

 10e.
-Slowly lift the serter away from your body, making sure that the buttons are not pressed.
-If you inserted the sensor into yourself, complete step 11a.
-If you are a healthcare professional or caregiver who inserted the sensor into a patient, complete step 11b.
+Slowly lift the serter away from the body, making sure that the buttons are not pressed.

+For patients who inserted the sensor, complete step 11a.

+For healthcare professionals or caregivers who inserted the sensor into the patient, complete step 11b.